Best Outdoor Security Cameras of 2025

 Affordable Cloud Storage and Monitoring

-Another thing that sets Wyze apart from the competition is that it can be monitored professionally, just like a home security system.
+Another thing that sets Wyze apart from the competition is that it can be monitored professionally, just like ADT.
+This requires the purchase of a separate monitoring system that includes a base station, keypad, and sensors.
+Here’s how it works with your Wyze cameras:

 When the monitored camera is triggered, its AI will kick in to determine if a person triggered the motion sensor or something else.
 If it’s not a person, it will only notify you.
 If it’s a person, the camera will send footage to the monitoring center.
 There, an agent will verify the alarm.
 If it’s a real alarm, they’ll try to get in touch with you and at the same time call the police if necessary.